NeneWang/learn-programming/blog/2022-6-9-fitting-multiple-courses.md

 - Take at least 2 courses with me
 - 1 course must been either Java/Python
 - Machine Learning
+- Mobile App Development for IOS
+  - Requires a Mac
+- Mobile App Development for Android Studio

 - Project 101 - You design your own programming project and work on it.
 (I recommend at least taking 2 classess with me before this.)
 - Backend Development + Databases or Full Stack Development